patrick-motard/dotfiles/README.md

 - i3wm: How to move a window below the window to the right or left of it without moving it below the entire tree

+- how to do snippets in emacs (per mode would be really nice)

+Some things I'd like snippets for:

+  - Javascript console logs (figured this out once then promptly forgot how i did it)
+  - argument parsing template for bash scripts (i always end up copy pasting from other scripts)
+  - documentation templates for bash scripts (they're inconsistent between my scripts right now)